 If your provider has designed a customized plan of care for your chronic condition, you may be connected to a care coordinator.
 These professionals will provide education about your diagnosis and follow your progress closely to ensure you are maintaining your best possible health.

 Care team nurses work closely with each provider's group of patients to provide screening during your visit, blood pressure checks, well-child assessments and other assessments.

 Primary Care Connection nurses are available via telephone to help diagnose symptoms, offer treatment options or coordinate an appointment to visit with your provider or care team.

 These providers will prepare you for your appointment, coordinate your preventive screenings and give vaccinations.

 These team members help you schedule appointments and tests either via telephone or during your face-to-face visit, route your Patient Online Services message to the individual who can best respond to your request, assist your provider with completing forms, and other administrative issues.

 What specialty programs are associated with care teams?

-The ECH Anticoagulation Clinic directly manages the anticoagulation needs of patients who have an ECH primary care provider.
+The Primary Care in Rochester/Kasson Anticoagulation Clinic directly manages the anticoagulation needs of patients who have a primary care provider at one of our sites.
 There are locations at both Mayo Family Clinic Northeast and Mayo Family Clinic Kasson, which are staffed by a team of LPNs, RNs, pharmacists and a physician medical director.